JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 ```

 ### Exceptions
-* Pretty standard and mostly Java-like
+* OCaml has a standard (e.g. Java-like) notion of exception
-* Unfortunately types do not include what exceptions a function will raise - outdated aspect of ML.
+* Unfortunately types do not include what exceptions a function will raise - an outdated aspect of OCaml.
+* Modern OCaml coding style is to *minimize* the use of exceptions
+  - Causes action-at-a-distance, hard to debug
+  - Instead follow the old C approach of bubbling up error codes

 ```ocaml
 exception Foo;;  (* This is a new form of top-level declaration, along with let, type *)